Best Apricot Breaded Chicken Thighs Ever

 • 1/3 cup breadcrumbs

-In a separate bowl, combine the breadcrumbs with 2 teaspoons of olive oil, chopped parsley, and a pinch of salt and pepper.
+In a separate bowl, combine the panko breadcrumbs, 2 teaspoons olive oil, the chopped parsley from Step 1, and a pinch of salt and black pepper.

-Mix these ingredients together until the breadcrumbs are evenly coated with the oil.
+Mix until the breadcrumbs are evenly moistened with oil and the parsley is distributed throughout.

 Leave a Comment